Washington, D.C. Office Internships

 The Internship Form is available in 2 versions:

-We will have three intern sessions:
+We will have two intern sessions:

 Priority is given to students either from Kentucky or students enrolled in a Kentucky school who have completed at least their sophomore year of college.
 You must be 18 years old by the start of your internship to apply.